Skip to content

 What this tells you

-• Applies activity factor to estimate TDEE.
+• Step 2: multiply BMR by activity factor to estimate TDEE.

 How to Use

-3. 3Set your deficit percentage and calculate.
+3. 3Set a deficit percentage and calculate your target calories.

 How It Works